Culver-Academies/engineering1/mech/arduino.md

 ### Blink the Onboard LED
 Perform the actions described within the PDF with your Arduino board as a team.
 Take notes in your **Engineering Notebook** on any issues and how you went about resolving them.

-### Action Item
+### Action Items
+**Demonstrate to your instructor the following:**
+* Blink the LED at 60 Hz
-Demonstrate: Blink the LED at 60 Hz and 120 Hz.
-At what frequency are you no longer able to detect it blinking?
-Record using slow-motion on your phone to show that it is still blinking.
+* Blink the LED at 120 Hz.
+* At what frequency are you no longer able to detect it blinking?
+* Record using slow-motion on your phone to show that it is still blinking.